-Beans are so good year ’round but to me, they are especially good in the winter months—and this soup is a good example of why.
+Beans are so good year ’round but to me, they are especially good in the winter months—and Easy Ham & Bean Soup is a good example of why.
 It’s filling, comforting, thick, warming and nutritious.
 It’s also an inexpensive recipe.
 Dried beans are a bargain any time, and a leftover ham bone is often hanging around in the freezer or fridge after holiday feasts.

 This time around I made the soup in my Instant Pot, and for that you don’t need to pre-soak the beans at all.
 The total time to prepare the soup in the Instant Pot will be around 1 1/2 hours (compared to about 12 1/2 hours for the slow cooked version).